mozilla-services/remote-settings-client/CONTRIBUTING.md

 # Issues

-There are many ways you can contribute to Remote-Settings Client, and all of them involve creating issues in [Remote-Settings Github Project](https://github.com/Vishwa-Mozilla/Remote-Settings-Client/issues).
+There are many ways you can contribute to Remote Settings Client, and all of them involve creating issues in [Remote Settings Github Project](https://github.com/Vishwa-Mozilla/Remote-Settings-Client/issues).
 This is the entry point for your contribution.

 To create an effective and high quality ticket, try to put the following information on your